jnolf/codeup-regression-project/READme.md

 ### 2. ACQUIRE
-- Create a function to pull appropriate information from the telco_churn_db
+- Create a function to pull appropriate information from the zillow database
 - Create and save an acquire.py file and made it available to import

 ### 3. PREPARE
-- Create a function that will do the following
 - Ensure all data types are usable
 - Rename columns to improve readability
 - Rename entries to a more informative names